Last Updated on

 It certainly looks like Vegas.
 There’s a Wynn, a Venetian, an MGM…all perfect Asian replicas of their Las Vegas originals.
 In fact, as I walked through the Canal Shops at the Venetian, it was eerily similar to its U.S. counterpart and I had to keep reminding myself I was thousands of miles away from Las Vegas Boulevard.

-But, though physically they look the same, what you quickly begin to realize it that something’s missing.
+Though physically they look the same, what you quickly begin to realize is that something’s missing.
 And what’s missing is the fun; the energy that Vegas has.
 Now, maybe that comes from all the drinking but when you walk through a Las Vegas casino, darn it, people are having fun.
 Loud, crazy – usually drunken – fun.

 There’s a reason they call Macau the billionaire’s Las Vegas, the people who come here apparently come for serious gambling.
 Gambling without distractions like booze or scantily-clad women (several of my male American friends have probably passed out from shock after that last sentence.
 I’ll pause for someone to revive them before I continue.
 Good?
 Ok, where was I…).